nhfish/StudioHead-MergeGame/DESIGNLOG.md

 - **Production Flow Managers** – Integrated `ProductionManager`, `DistributionQueueManager`, and `DistributionPanel` to handle movie production.
 - **Shop Manager** – Added a `ShopManager` and expanded the multi-currency economy for in-game purchases.
 - **Talent Inventory** – Created `TalentInventory` and collectible talent cards.
+- **Crate Shop Panel** – Added buttons to buy a department crate that spawns on the grid and deducts currency.

 ## Next Steps
 - Implement timed tile spawning to introduce new items over time.